Onsite building requirements

 Site signage and advertising requirements

-Make sure that you include your name, or if you have a company, the company’s name, and your QBCC licence number in your advertisements and on your site sign, to comply with the law.
+Make sure that you include your name, or if you have a company, the company’s name, and your QBCC licence number in your advertisements and on your site sign, to comply with the the Act under which they are licensed.

 What do we mean when we say ‘advertising’?